Where to go for more support

 Royal Society for Blind Children - providing a range of services for blind and partially sighted children and young people, their families, and the professionals who work alongside them.

 Royal National Institute of Blind People (RNIB) - one of the UK’s leading sight loss charities and the largest community of blind and partially sighted people.

 YoungMinds - the UK’s leading charity committed to improving the emotional wellbeing and mental health of children and young people.

 Mind - a charity that provides advice and support to empower anyone experiencing a mental health problem, through campaigning, raising awareness and promoting understanding.

-Beat - the world’s largest eating disorder charity and works to support people affected by eating disorders, their family and friends.
+Beat - the UK's eating disorder charity, working to support people affected by eating disorders, their family and friends.